By KELLI MURRAY, MedSpeaks

 Pulling together a hyperlocal group of healthcare stakeholders from across competing corporations, non-profits, investors, independent groups, and entrepreneurs is no simple effort.
 But, in June, that's exactly what the Florida-based community-building team known as Health Innovators did.
 Having a track record for building communities around the State of Florida, our small team set out to find other Orlando-like cities and unearth the unique talent that is often the overlooked gem of driving health and medical innovation.
 The goal was to unite key stakeholders in Charlotte, North Carolina in order to manufacture a collective movement toward putting the Queen's City on the map for new and broadening solutions being developed in their region.

-In less than 60 days, we worked with local partner, Scott Pope, to feverishly gather and personally invite select senior executives from Atrium Health and Novant, the state's largest hospital systems, Premier, Inc., the second largest group purchasing organization (GPO) in the country, Bank of America, Deloitte, partners at venture capital and angel groups, non-profit leaders, members of the media, strategy consultants, and many more who collectively made the "Inaugural Top 40" to join together in a unique meeting of the minds.
+In less than 60 days, our local curator and healthcare market expert, Scott Pope, PharmD, worked feverishly to assemble select senior executives from Atrium Health and Novant, the state's largest hospital systems, Premier, Inc., the second largest group purchasing organization (GPO) in the country, Bank of America, Deloitte, partners at venture capital and angel groups, non-profit leaders, members of the media, strategy consultants, and many more who collectively made the "Inaugural Top 40" to join together in a unique meeting of the minds.

 The real story however, is about the entrepreneurs that were hand-selected to facilitate introductions and dialogue among all participants.
 Each was chosen for their mission, ability to significantly impact care, wow-factor, and their practical yet forward-thinking application for patients and healthcare systems.
 The 4 companies selected were: